imkeithyang/imkeithyang.github.io/_news/announcement_1.md

 related_posts: false
 ---

-My paper on semi-parametric modeling of Mckean-Vlasov SDE is accepted for Oral Presentation in AISTATS
+My paper on semi-parametric modeling of Mckean-Vlasov SDE is accepted for Oral presentation in AISTATS 2024